ZorbakScape/JagexLauncherBypass/README.md

 Currently, the cmd files support switching between Runelite and Devious clients.
 However, we are committed to updating and expanding support for more free third-party clients as they become available.
 A multi-client switcher thats supports more clients is also in development.

+## Troubleshooting

+1    Navigate to the folder located at %localappdata%/runelite.

+2    Verify that you have the correct JAR files in this folder.
+Ensure that the switching process is actually changing the filenames as expected.

+3    To test the switching functionality, you can run runelite.exe.
+If the switching does not appear to work, you can try the following:

+    a.
+Delete all JAR files in the folder.

+    b.
+Download the backup Runelite JAR provided in the repository.

+    c.
+Re-download the switching script and run it again."

 ## Contributions

 Contributions to this project are welcome.
 Please feel free to submit an issue or pull request with any improvements or bug fixes you may have.